alfalfita-productions/there-are-no-bugs-in-winter/readme.md

 _A former pianist sees a mysterious photo that leads him into a rabbit hole of unintended consequences._

-Directed by Claudia Solis-Lemus
+Directed by Claudia Solís-Lemus

-Written by Daniel Pimentel-Alarcon and Claudia Solis-Lemus
+Written by Daniel Pimentel-Alarcón and Claudia Solís-Lemus

 **Future screenings:**